joshf/Indication/README.markdown

 * Password protect downloads
 * Count unique visitors to avoid multiple counts from same user
 * Supports displaying of ads before user is redirected to download
-* Full admin panel, enhanced with Jquery
+* Full admin panel, enhanced with jQuery
 * Display download counts to users

 Installation: